Six Turntables

 Project by Christopher Willes, created in collaboration with Akash Bansal (dramaturge).
 Workshop co-facilitated by Akash Bansal and Christopher Willes.
 Photo by Kendra Epik.

-Music Gallery workshop participants/performers: Aliyah Aziz, Jada Fleming, Julianna Angheloni, Ky Gray, Nikki Gilani and Will Carriere.
-Toronto Public Library workshop participants 2017-2023: Gian Caracciolo, Gianluca Occhipinti, James Wells, Jason Li, Lucas McCarten, Maria Patricia Abuel, Taggart Quinn, Ximuna Diego, and Nanthini Namasti.
+Toronto Biennial of Art (2024) participants/performers: Aliyah Aziz, Aileen Kim, Eejin Choi, Gail Angella Ledesma, Grace McHugh, Jada Flemming, Julianna Angheloni, Ky Gray, Nikki Gilani, Ximena Garcia Soto, and Yihang Xu.
+Music Gallery (2023) participants/performers: Aliyah Aziz, Jada Fleming, Julianna Angheloni, Ky Gray, Nikki Gilani and Will Carriere.
+Toronto Public Library workshop participants (2017-2023): Gian Caracciolo, Gianluca Occhipinti, James Wells, Jason Li, Lucas McCarten, Maria Patricia Abuel, Nanthini Namasti, Taggart Quinn, and Ximuna Diego.

 Special thanks to Jenn Goodwin, Roxanne Fernandes, James Baily, Gayle Young, Sanjeet Takhar, Matthew Fava, Max Halparin, Mitchell Akiyama, Seika Boye, Jim Lewis, Michelle Brownrigg, Emerald Ekong, Olang Cerda-Moesker, Joseph Glaser, Keith Stratton, Ellen Furey, Claire Harvie, Joe Strutt, Anne Bourne, Ishan Davé, Kendra Epik, Philip Nozuka, Erika Hennebury, Beau Levitt, Bill Vrantsidis, Radha Shilash, Liz Hysen, and Raymond Bai for helping us to develop this project through it’s various stages.